stk-kriging/stk/README.md

       form,  the STK has been optimized  to deal with  moderately large data sets.

-## References
+### References

+[1] D. R. Jones, M. Schonlau, and William J. Welch. *Efficient global optimization of expensive black-box functions*.
+Journal of Global Optimization, 13(4):455-492, 1998.

-   J. Bect, D. Ginsbourger, L. Li, V. Picheny, and E. Vazquez.
+[2] J. Bect, D. Ginsbourger, L. Li, V. Picheny, and E. Vazquez.
-   Sequential design of computer experiments for the estimation of a probability of failure.
+*Sequential design of computer experiments for the estimation of a probability of failure*.
 Statistics and Computing, pages 1-21, 2011.
 DOI: 10.1007/s11222-011-9241-4.

-   D. R. Jones, M. Schonlau, and William J. Welch.
-Efficient global optimization of expensive black-box functions.
-Journal of Global Optimization, 13(4):455-492, 1998.

 ## Ways to get help, report bugs, ask for new features...